emptymalei/deep-learning/dl/time-series/timeseries-data.analysis.md

 \end{align}
 $$

-In deep learning, a lot of models requires the training data to be I.I.D.[^Schoelkopf2021][^Dawid2022].
-The I.I.D. requirements in time series is stationarity.
+In deep learning, a lot of models require the training data to be I.I.D.[^Schoelkopf2021][^Dawid2022].
+The I.I.D. requirement in time series is stationarity.

-Stationary time series is clean and pure.
-However, real world data is not necessarily stationary, e.g., macroeconomic series data are nonstationary[^Das2019].
+A stationary time series is clean and pure.
+However, real-world data is not necessarily stationary, e.g., macroeconomic series data are non-stationary[^Das2019].

 ## Serial Dependence

 Autocorrelation measures the serial dependency of a time series[^wiki-autocorrelation].
-By definition the autocorrelation is the autocovariance normalized by the variance,
+By definition, the autocorrelation is the autocovariance normalized by the variance,

 $$
 \rho = \frac{\mathbb{Cov}[x_t, x_{t+\delta}]}{\mathbb{Var}[x_t]}.